2025 Annual Meeting: September 30–October 2 in Kingsport, Tennessee

 Beyond a Home: The Broader Economic Impact of Fahe Members’ Work

-Housing is more than a roof—it’s an economic engine for community prosperity.
-Join Fahe’s Camila Moreno and WVU’s Daniel Eads as they reveal key insights from our Economic Impact Report.
+Housing is more than a roof.
+It’s an economic engine for community prosperity.
+Join Fahe’s Camila Moreno and WVU’s Daniel Eades as they reveal key insights from our Economic Impact Report.
 We’ll explore how housing production drives lasting local, state, and regional economic growth—and why investing in Member capacity is catalytic beyond a single project or address.
 Let’s rethink what housing really delivers.

 4:45–5 PM